dhbw-timetable/rablabla/README.md

 $ npm run pack
 ```

-for building a compressed frontend without running.
-And use the [Bluemix CLI](https://console.bluemix.net/docs/cli/index.html) to push it online.
+for building the whole without running.
+And use the [Bluemix CLI](https://console.bluemix.net/docs/cli/index.html) to push it online:

 ```
 $ bx cf push Rablabla-Staging -n <your-test-route> -p defaultServer